bonz0/Decision-Tree/README.md

 Notes:
 ------

 The program takes two files as input; a training file and a testing file.
-The output of the program is stored in a file named: `decisionTree.output`.
+The output of the program is stored in a file named: `decisionTreeOutput.txt`.

 ### Input file format: